-Long weapon: A shotgun or rifle – some type of longer range weapon.
+Long weapon: A shotgun or rifle – some type of longer-range weapon.
 I carry a Remington 870 and an AR-15.
-It's a fact there are people out there with more lethal weapons, and the threat has changed with active shooter being a plausible situation.
-You need something with more effective range than a pistol.
+It's a fact there are people out there with more lethal weapons, and the threat has changed with the active shooter being a plausible situation.
+You need something with a more effective range than a pistol.
 And in certain situations, the intimidation factor may help you avoid a conflict.
 Is there a more intimidating sound than a shotgun being racked?

 Extra ammo: Ammo is cheap, life is not.
 Extra rounds for anything you carry, preferably in a magazine so it's quick to reload.

-Water: Back in my college Army ROTC days, a very wise master sergeant made a point that has stuck with me since.
+Water: Back in my college Army ROTC days, a wise master sergeant made a point that stuck with me.
 If you are in a long firefight (for police, see hostage situation, active shooter or barricaded suspect) you need two things to survive: water and ammunition.

 Long handcuff key: The small key that comes with the set is good as a backup, but a long one will make it much easier to double lock or unlock handcuffs.

 Medical info card: Prepare for the worst, you're going down.
-Type up a medical information card and put it where it's easy to find (wallet, behind the trauma plate on your body armor).
+Type up a medical information card and put it where it's easy to find such as in your wallet or behind the trauma plate on your body armor.
 Don't think, "This is personal."
 If a medic is looking at this you are hurting and they will need to know personal information.
 What to put on it?
-Your info (name, DOB, phone number), blood type, medical conditions (e.g. diabetes, asthma, high blood pressure), medications you take (even your vitamins; the doc needs to know), names and contact information of your doctor, and some emergency contacts (name, address and phone number).
+Your info (name, DOB, phone number), blood type, medical conditions (e.g., diabetes, asthma, high blood pressure), medications you take (even your vitamins; the doc needs to know), names and contact information of your doctor, and some emergency contacts (name, address and phone number).
 Assume you will not be in any condition to answer medical questions.
 That may save your life.